lostintangent/gistpad/README.md

 - `Add Selection to Gist` - Allows you to add a snippet/selection of code to a Gist, instead of the entire document

-- `Paste Gist File` - Allows you to paste the contents of a Gist file into the active document
+- `Paste Gist File` - Allows you to paste the contents of a Gist file into the active editor

 - `Paste Image` - Allows you to paste an image from your clipboard into a markdown, HTML or Pug file.
 The command will automatically upload the image and then add a reference to it.